aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOTX to TSV?</h2>

+The DOTX file format is a Microsoft Word template file used to store text and formatting information.
+It is used to create documents with a consistent look and feel.
+On the other hand, TSV (Tab Separated Values) is a text file format used to store tabular data.
+It is a popular format for exchanging data between different applications.
+Converting DOTX to TSV allows users to store and manipulate the data in a tabular format.

+<h2>How Aspose.Total helps for DOTX to TSV Conversion?</h2>
-For a Python developer, who is trying to add a DOTX to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that helps developers to automate the conversion process from DOTX to TSV.
+It is a full package of various APIs dealing different formats.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert DOTX file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate the DOTX files.
+It allows developers to convert DOTX to HTML, PDF, DOCX, and other popular formats.
+It also provides features to modify the document elements such as text, images, tables, and other elements.

+The Aspose.Cells for Python via .NET API provides features to manipulate the Microsoft Excel files.
+It allows developers to convert HTML to XLSX, XLS, and other popular formats.
+It also provides features to modify the spreadsheet elements such as text, images, formulas, and other elements.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process from DOTX to TSV.
+It provides a wide range of features to manipulate the DOTX and TSV files.
+It also provides features to modify the document and spreadsheet elements.

 {{% /blocks/products/pf/feature-page-summary %}}